Pareto chart Use and Example

 Pareto charts

 The Pareto chart given above shows the reasons for consumer complaints against airlines in 2004.
 Here each bar represents the number (frequency) of each complaint received.
-The major complaint receive are related to flight problems (such as cancellations, delays and other deviations from the schedule).
+The major complaints received are related to flight problems (such as cancellations, delays, and other deviations from the schedule).
 The 2nd largest complaint is about customer service (rude or unhelpful employees, inadequate meals or cabin service, treatment of delayed passengers, etc.).
-Flight problems account for 21% of the complaints, while both the flight problems and customer service account for 40% of the complaints.
+Flight problems account for 21% of the complaints, while both flight problems and customer service account for 40% of the complaints.
 The top three complaint categories account for 55% of the complaints.
-So, to reduce the number of complaints, airlines should need work on flight delays, customer service, and baggage problems.
+So, to reduce the number of complaints, airlines should need to work on flight delays, customer service, and baggage problems.

 References: